RafaelicoBR/swill-boilerplate/README.md

 	$ gulp bower
 	```

-1. Execute the task development
+1. Execute the task `gulp` to start the development

 ```sh
 $ gulp